 Estimated Time: One hour

-Once you’ve complete your first sales and your customers have sent in some reviews, evaluate what you’ve accomplished so far.
+Once you’ve completed your first sales and your customers have sent in some reviews, evaluate what you’ve accomplished so far.
 Here are some questions you can ask yourself before you decide to take further steps to maintain or scale your side business:

 - Were you able to hit your sales targets for your limited launch?